 If this is news for you, stay with us!
 This article has the answers to all your questions and will help you build a marketing campaign that really gets your brand out there!

 Our little secret ingredient is buzz marketing!
-This creatively named marketing strategy works on the word-of-mouth principle – the idea behind it is that people start talking about your product just like bees unceasingly buzz around in search of flowers.
+Would you like us to define ‘buzz‘ before we move to the marketing stuff?
+This creatively named marketing strategy works on the word-of-mouth principle – people start talking about your product just like bees unceasingly buzz around in search of flowers.

 It’s an effective way to increase customer engagement, sales, and ROI using little to no investment.

-Buzz brand marketing strategies have been successfully utilized by famous brands such as Apple, Starbucks, and many others.
-And they have also been used with… not so much success – but more about that a little further down!
+Buzz marketing strategies have been successfully utilized by famous brands such as Apple and Starbucks.
+But on the way to ‘get buzz’ it is also easy to harm your campaign if some things are done wrong.
+We will, of course, provide your with buzz marketing examples that were not a success – but more about that a little further down!

-Make sure to read through this post and start collecting the honey those busy bees produced while buzzing on social media!
+Make sure to read till the end and start collecting the honey those busy bees produced while buzzing on social media!

 What is buzz marketing?

-Have you ever purchased a product so good that you just couldn’t wait to let all your friends know about it?
+Have you ever got or purchased a product so awesome that you just couldn’t wait to let all your friends and family know about it?

 If the answer is “YES!”, we are happy to inform you that you have contributed to the effective implementation of buzz marketing!

 So, let’s start from the beginning.
-What is buzz marketing?
+What does buzz marketing actually mean?

 Well, following the buzz marketing definition, it’s an unconventional and awareness-focused marketing strategy that works on the principle of social contagion.